schemahero/schemahero-docs/content/docs/installing/image-tags.md

 The two images are tagged and released at the same time, using the same versioning system

-## Semver (major.minor.patch)
+## Semver: {{< schemaheroVersion >}}

 The `:x.y.z` tag points to a specific, immutable revision.
 These are created when a tag is pushed.
-These are the most stable versions of SchemaHero and recommended to use in production.
+The current version is {{< schemaheroVersion >}} These are the most stable versions of SchemaHero and recommended to use in production.
 A release tag (one without a `-prerelease` suffix) will never be overwritten with a new image.

 ## Prelease Images